ccp84/c25k/README.md

 ### Logging in / out

 For user authentication I have used the allauth library, implementing the techniques used in the Code Institute walkthrough project.
-Once installed, and the allauth URLs imported into the project URLs.py document, log in / out is handled by the standard templates.
+Once installed, and the allauth URLs imported into the project URLs.py document, log-in / log-out is handled by the standard templates.
 To tidy these up and get them sitting within my main project base template I copied the allauth templates into my project and edited the `{% extends '' %}` line at the top of each of the default files.

 ![login_page](documentation/login.png)

 ### Signup

-Signing up for an account also uses allauth, however I have modified the standard allauth template so that the user is forced to complete a firstname and lastname (which are standard in the allauth library just not included in the standard signup process.)
+Signing up for an account also uses allauth, however, I have modified the standard allauth template so that the user is forced to complete a first name and last name (which are standard in the allauth library just not included in the standard signup process.)

 The code added to forms.py to achieve this is :
 ```python